julienf04/AutoGUI/README.md

 It uses WINAPI to control cursor and keyboard input.

-You can see an example code in file "Example_Program.cs".
+You can see an example code in file "AutoGUI_Example.cs".